-In 2012, he would also be issued by the Wielkopolski Kuratorium Oświaty the qualifications as an Educator of recreational activities for school children and youth.
-Accordingly, he would pursue work as a counselor specialised in music education for Vogue Travel for the summers of 2012 and 2013, especially for Rock Camps, where he would teach young musicians to perform a show in under 12 days.
-Later, he worked as an English language tutor abroad in Ukraine for Boyar Camp in 2016, and in 2017 he volunteered to work for Angloville.
-He continues work as a translator, proofreader, and ESL teacher.
+In 2011, Mróz earned vocational qualifications as an Assistant Sound Operator, Technical Assistant Sound Engineer, Audio Mixer, and Sound Editor.
+The Poznan District Examination Board issued his certificate.
+In 2012, he earned credentials as an Educator of recreational activities for school children and youth by the Greater Poland Board of Education.
+He worked as a counselor specializing in music education for Vogue Travel for the summers of 2012 and 2013, especially for Rock Camps, where he taught young musicians to perform a show in under 12 days.
+He also worked as an English language tutor abroad in Ukraine for Boyar Camp in 2016, and in 2017 he volunteered to work for Angloville.
+Today, he continues to work as a translator, proofreader, and teacher.

 Mróz began studying philosophy at Adam Mickiewicz University in Poznan in 2012.
 He joined a student research group in 2015 led by Dr. Hab.
 Piotr Przybysz.
 The research project title was The Mind in the Environment of Artificial Intelligence: The Influence of Digital Technologies on Mental Functions.
 He wrote his first thesis on behavioral aesthetics titled The Axiology of Music: Systemic Irrationality in Judging the Performance of Music under Dr. Anna Ziółkowska-Juś.
 In 2015, he moved to Kraków, where he wrote his master’s thesis under the supervision of Dr. Hab.
 Krzysztof Guczalski on music, titled The Significance of Music with Reference to Plato and the Notion of ‘Pharmakon.’